Healthy Homes Assessment Takapuwahia

 Draught Stopping Takapuwahia

-You don’t require to block gaps or holes in the construction.
-For example, tiny gaps around windows and doors might be necessary to allow for movement within the structure as the house heats and cools, so that they can still be closed and opened rather than sticking.
-We will inspect every window and door in our Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes which are part of the construction.
+For example, tiny gaps around windows and doors could be required to allow for the movement of the building as the house warms and cools so that they are able to be opened and closed rather than sticking.
+We will check all windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections